 But in all honesty, sometimes when I glance into life's unrelentingly accurate rearview mirror, I do wonder what in the heck I did think I was doing.

-starter marriage.
-This is the start of round two.
+This challenging starter table actually outlasted the starter marriage.
+This is the start of round two. |

 Or when, a little older and no wiser, I decided that a remodel of our 30-foot long kitchen wouldn't be complete without removing the laundry chute that ran from the upstairs bathroom to the basement.
 I gained just enough space to park a stool for me to sit on to catch my breath as I lugged loads of laundry down two flights of stairs as well as up.